cirolini/explain/README.md

 docker run -e PROMPT="YOUR_PROMPT" -e API_KEY="YOUT_API_KEY" adrancarnavale/explain:latest
 ```

-- your prompt is made of one or more linux terminal commands, which you must provide sepparated only by a white space.
+- your prompt is made of one or more Linux terminal commands, which you must provide sepparated only by a white space.
 - your API key is the one which you retrieved from the site indicated above

 ## Example of usage